 The maximum number of characters that can be contained in STRING columns.

 Email

-Key Name Default Value Required Email None Yes, if OAuth Mechanism is set to Service Authentication (OAuthMechanism=0).
+Key Name Default Value Required Email None Yes, if OAuth Mechanism is set to Service Authentication (OAuthMechanism=0) with a .p12 key file.

 When configuring Service Authentication, set this option to the service account email ID.